SophieSjoberg/ca-prepcourse-3/workflow/pair_learning.md

 ## Pair Learning
-Pair Programming is an software development technique in which two programmers work as a pair together on one feature - often at one workstation.
+Pair Programming is an software development technique in which two programmers work together on one feature or problem set - often at one workstation.
+Used as part of a general teamwork approach it leads to improved code quality, team communication, knowledge share and huge learning gains.

 At Craft Academy, we practice Pair Programming as a learning technique.
 ###General Pair Programming Tips